This page is no longer being updated. For ongoing coverage of this topic, go to Boise State Public Radio’s website.

-Idaho is in the process of building a state-run health insurance exchange.
-It’s an online marketplace where Idahoans will be able to shop for and purchase health insurance.
+Idaho’s state-run health insurance exchange is expected to begin enrollment by Oct.
+1, 2013 and fully functional by Jan.
+1, 2014.
+The exchange is an online marketplace where Idahoans will be able to shop for and purchase health insurance.
 The Idaho Legislature approved plans to build the exchange in March 2013, but two years of intense debate preceded the vote.

 After the U.S. Supreme Court upheld the Obama Administration’s federal health care overhaul in 2012, two key decisions rested with states.
 One, should states expand Medicaid to include more people?
 Two, should states create their own health insurance exchanges?

 Gov. C.L.
 “Butch” Otter chose not to make a snap judgement, instead, he created a work group to study whether Idaho should create it’s own health insurance exchange, let the federal government create one for the state, or some combination of the two options.

 Otter’s 14-member panel decided in October 2012 that Idaho should move forward with creating it’s own exchange.
 The governor followed suit, and Gov. Otter issued a statement on Dec.
 11, 2012 that Idaho should create a state-based exchange.